LostBeard/SpawnDev.BlazorJS/README.md

 Inspired by Tewr's BlazorWorker implementation.
 Thank you!
 I wrote my implementation from scratch as I needed workers in .Net 7.
 https://github.com/Tewr/BlazorWorker

-I shamelessly copied one of Tewr's test pages for WebWorkers demo.
+I shamelessly copied one of Tewr's test pages for the WebWorkers demo.
-Demo
+BlazorJS and WebWorkers Demo
 https://blazorjs.spawndev.com/

+# JSObject

+Use the extended functions of IJSInProcessObjectReference to work with Javascript objects or use the growing library of over 100 of the most common Javascript objects, including ones for Window, HTMLDocument, WebStorage (locaStorage and sessionStorage), WebGL, WebRTC, and many more are already usable in SpawnDev.BlazorJS.JSObjects.
+JSObjects are wrappers around IJSInProcessObjectReference that allow strongly typed use ocne created.

 # Custom JSObjects
-Implement your own JSObject classes for Javascript objects not already available in the BlazorJS library.
+Implement your own JSObject classes for Javascript objects not already available in the BlazorJS.JSObjects library.

 Instead of this (simple but not as reusable)
 ```cs